 Where we are up to

-The suite of programs provides preventative, early intervention and case managements services for Aboriginal children and young people at risk of Youth Justice involvement, or subject to a Youth Justice Order.
-The program suite includes the Aboriginal Community Based Youth Justice Program, Aboriginal Early School Leavers Program, Aboriginal Intensive Support Program, Aboriginal Liaison Officers and a Koori Court Advice Worker.
+The suite of programs provide preventative, early intervention and case managements services for Aboriginal children and young people at risk of youth justice involvement, or subject to a Youth Justice Order or a Children's Court Youth Diversion Order.